Kingerthanu/Python_FTM_PDF_Parser/README.md

 #### **- Notice**
-This branch uses local LLMs (Large Language Models), which require substantial system resources.
-For smooth operation, please ensure the following:
+This Branch Uses Local LLMs (Large Language Models), Which Require Substantial System Resources.
+For Smooth Operation, Please Ensure The Following:

-- CUDA Support: If your system has a CUDA-supported GPU, ensure it is configured for accelerated processing.
-Verify by running `nvcc --version` in your terminal.
-If CUDA is unavailable, the models will fall back to CPU execution, though this will be significantly slower.
+- CUDA Support: If Your System Has A CUDA-supported GPU, Ensure It Is Configured For Accelerated Processing.
+Verify By Running `nvcc --version` In Your Terminal.
+If CUDA Is Unavailable, The Models Will Fall Back To CPU Execution, Though This Will Be Significantly Slower.

-- Memory Requirements: Make sure your system has enough RAM.
-Running these models locally can require 16GB or more system memory, and a GPU with at least 8GB of VRAM is recommended.
+- Memory Requirements: Make Sure Your System Has Enough RAM.
+Running These Models Locally Can Require 16GB Or More System Memory, And A GPU With At Least 8GB Of VRAM Is Recommended.

-- Disk Space: Local LLMs like **LLaVA** and **LLaMA** can take up several gigabytes of storage.
-Ensure you have sufficient disk space available to store these models.
+- Disk Space: Local LLMs Like **LLaVA** And **LLaMA** Can Take Up Several Gigabytes Of Storage.
+Ensure You Have Sufficient Disk Space Available To Store These Models.

-- Cooling: Running LLMs generates heat, especially on extended tasks.
-Ensure your system has adequate cooling to prevent overheating.
+- Cooling: Running LLMs Generates Heat, Especially On Extended Tasks.
+Ensure Your System Has Adequate Cooling To Prevent Overheating.

-- Model Versions: This branch supports specific versions of **LLaVA** and **LLaMA**.
-Ensure you are using compatible versions to avoid compatibility issues.
+- Model Versions: This Branch Supports Specific Versions Of **LLaVA** And **LLaMA**.
+Ensure You're Using Compatible Versions To Avoid Compatibility Issues.

 #### **- Local LLM Support**